cairthenn/maga/ReadMe.md

 15. load &lt;profile name&gt; : Loads 'profile name' to the current augment specification
 16. newset : Creates an additional augment set to compare against
 17. delset &lt;set number&gt; : Deletes the specified augment set #
+18. delay &lt;#&gt; : Sets the delay between augments to #.
+There is no minimum, but 5 is the maximum.

 --